FlicAnderson/EdinbR-20210519/README.md

 # *Putting the 'viz' back into 'riboviz':* connecting Rmarkdown, Shiny and Nextflow

-Presentation \& Materials for EdinbR Talk 19th May 2021 on Riboviz
+Presentation \& Materials for EdinbR Talk 19th May 2021 on Riboviz (Event details: https://www.meetup.com/EdinbR/events/278094996/)

+Available to view on EdinbR YouTube channel: **[watch the talk on YouTube](https://youtu.be/2C_WpraLznc?t=1596)**

 ### Talk Abstract: